 - SAMARAICCA KAHA

-Libation is from Latin libatio, from libare, to take a little from anything, to taste, to pour out as an offering.Middle English libacioun, from Latin lb
+take a little from anything, to taste, to pour out as an offering.Middle

-n-, from l
+from l b tus,

-tus, past participle of l
+past participle of l b re,

-re, to pour out as an offering.][DICTIONARY.COM]
+to pour out as an offering.][DICTIONARY.COM]

 SALT TERMINOLOGY notes